cioni03/My-Page/README.md

 <h1>How to install</h1><br>
 Simply copy the files inside your server.
 That's all.
 Once inside the edit.php page, the "text" folder will automatically be generated.
 This folder contains the files in which all the string will be saved.

-<h1>How to use it</h1><br>
-Just unzip and copy all the zip file content inside the root of your server.
-No configuration, no code required to start using it.
+No  other configuration and no code required to start using it.

 <h1>Credentials</h1><br>
 To access to the admin area go to yourwebsite/login.php